History of Bdoteball

-After Kobe Bryant passed away on 1/26/2020, I changed the game to be played to 24 points in homage to Kobe’s gift to sports.
-This makes the game always winnable within 2 shots because it is possible to score 12 points in 1 shot.
-The mentality is that you are never out of the game.
+After Kobe Bryant passed away on 1/26/2020, Grayson changed the game to be played to 24 points in homage to Kobe’s gift to sports.
+Now, the game is always winnable within two shots because it is possible to score 12 points in one shot––you are never out of the game.
 The change was effective immediately on 1/27/2020.

 In March of 2020, Covid-19 hit the country and games stopped until April 2021.